-Augarten’s premises include a broad and fully-refurbished tract that dates back to the early 18th century, which is all that remains of an older palace destroyed during an Ottoman invasion.
-This tract houses the Augarten porcelain museum, with its shop and restaurant.
+Augarten’s premises include a broad and fully-refurbished tract that dates back to the early 18th century.
+This is all that remains of an older palace destroyed during an Ottoman invasion.
+The tract houses the Augarten porcelain museum, with its shop and restaurant.

 What’s inside the museum?